JBEI/ice/README.txt

       the <security-constraint> section.
 By default, all the flex components are built with the assumption of using https.
 If you are using http only, they must be rebuilt from sources.
-2.2.5 [git] Commit those changes to your local branch:
+2.2.5 Commit those changes to your local branch:
       $ git add -u
       $ git commit -m "build: productions settings"

 2.3.
 Updating
-2.3.1 If using svn, just svn update and hope / check that your local
-      settings are not over written by new defaults or new options.
-2.3.2 [git] If using git,
+2.3.1
       $ git fetch origin
       $ git rebase origin